fancynine9/fancynine9/README.md

-- Hi!
+Hi!
 I’m Sameeha!

--
-- I'm interested in making cool stuff with computers and math, namely, computer programs
-- that will ultimately help someone somewhere.
-Really interested in the design, but completely
-- committed to its' execution, backend to front.
+I enjoy making inventive and unique software applications for a multitude of varying purposes, but ultimately, programs that will ultimately help someone, somewhere.
+Extremely interested in design architecture, but completely committed to its' execution, backend to front.

 About Me:
 - Currently studying Computer Science at Austin College (minoring in Gender Studies and Latin).